Present Value Calculator

 What Discount Rate to Use

-Your opportunity cost of capital — what you could earn elsewhere with the same risk level. low-risk rate (Treasury yield) for guaranteed future cash flows.
+Your opportunity cost of capital — what you could earn elsewhere with the same risk level.
+A low-risk rate (such as a government bond yield) for guaranteed future cash flows.
 Expected market return (7-8% historically for equities) for risky future cash flows.
 Weighted average cost of capital (WACC) for business valuation.
 Higher discount rates produce lower present values.
 The choice of rate often dominates the outcome — a 20-year cash flow discounted at 3% vs 8% produces wildly different PV figures.

 Inflation and Present Value